chewie625/Credit-Card-Validate/README.md

 # Credit-Card-Validate
-Simple credit card validator to check whether a credit card number is valid.
+Simple credit card validator written in C and python.

 It will also identity its credit card type (i.e AMEX, VISA, Master)